Giving-What-We-Can/auth0-rules/README.md

 A utility for managing rule and db script definitions on an Auth0 tenant.

+This is a clone of a repository that used to be shared with the [Centre For Effective Altruism](https://www.centreforeffectivealtruism.org/).
+For historical pull request data, see [this Goole Drive folder](https://drive.google.com/drive/folders/1I8SAENok6iYvBIEeAqsGh7vi41jpr5G5) or ask CEA.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->